ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **Prizes**: Most of our challenges have prizes for the best individuals as well as the best teams.
 For example, in the Spring-Summer Challenge 2021 we will reward the top 5 submissions with Amazon giftcards.
 The rank will be based on the quality (accuracy) as well as the exploration effort/creativity of the participant submission.
 The total prize money varies and can range up to $5000.
 * **Certificates**: Every participant will receive a digital certificate for participation with logos of the sponsors.
 * **Showcases**: We will share the best solutions on their website.
-* **Fellowship opportunity**: Selected participants will have the opportunity to discuss a fellowship at RCODI
-* **Publication**: The winners of the award will be invited to co-publish a paper with the IronHacks team
 * **Learning experience**: As we have learned from prior participants, the iterative IronHacks  process (see more [here](www.ironhacks.com)) combined with the tools and features of the IronHacks platform offers a unique learning experience that is distinct from those you might have experienced on other sites (e.g. Kaggle.com)

 And **do not forget** - your contribution is essential to fight this pandemic.